symfony/symfony/UPGRADE-3.4.md

  * Deprecated the HTTP digest authentication: `NonceExpiredException`, `DigestAuthenticationListener` and `DigestAuthenticationEntryPoint` will be removed in 4.0.
 Use another authentication system like `http_basic` instead.

+ * The `GuardAuthenticatorInterface` has been deprecated and will be removed in 4.0.
+   Use `AuthenticatorInterface` instead.

 SecurityBundle
 --------------

  * Using voters that do not implement the `VoterInterface`is now deprecated in the `AccessDecisionManager` and this functionality will be removed in 4.0.

- * Using guard authenticator that implement the `GuardAuthenticatorInterface` is now deprecated, this will be removed in 4.0. `AuthenticatorInterface` must be used now.

  * `FirewallContext::getListeners()` now returns `\Traversable|array`